mawah/ImageClassificationAzureMLWorkBench/Part 1_ Image Classification Azure ML Workbench.md

 1. Download the Image Classification project from [our repository](https://github.com/akegramener/ImgClassAzureMLCode) and copy all the files to the new project folder that was created in Azure ML Workbench.
 (Refer to the image below to locate the project folder.)
 For an explanation of the code please refer to tutorial [Enter tutorial details for the INAT tutorial].
 	<p align="center"><img src="/Images/Azure-ML-Workbench-Project-Direc.jpg" data-canonical-src="/Images/Azure-ML-Workbench-Project-Direc.jpg" width="80%" height="80%" /><p>

 2. Open the project directory (Directory location as shown in the image above).
-Locate the file 'Config.ini'.
-Change the 'PATH' variable to a location that you prefer, currently the path points to c:\azure_ml_outputs, if you prefer a different location change the path variable to the desired location
+Locate the file named `Config.ini` and change the 'PATH' variable to a location that you prefer.
+(By default, the path points to `c:\azure_ml_outputs`.)

 3. In Azure Machine Learning Workbench, click on the Files icon (a file folder) along the left-hand side of the screen, then click on the file named `create_directories.py`.
 We will use this script to create an output directory on your machine in a specified location and create an environment variable pointing to the new folder.
 Enter your preferred location for the output directory in the "arguments" field, as show in the screenshot below.
 Click "Run".